.308 Winchester: Usage and performance

-The .308 Winchester is considered the standard hunting cartridge in the United States.
+The .308 Winchester is considered a standard hunting cartridge in the United States.
 It has gained popularity in many countries as an exceptional cartridge for game in the medium- to large-sized class.
 Although in North America it is commonly thought that it is only recommended for whitetail deer, pronghorn and the occasional caribou or black bear, the .308 Winchester is among the calibers recommended for hunting brown and grizzly bears by the Alaska Department of Game and Fish.
 Moreover, the Canadian Arctic Rangers chose the Colt Canada C19 in .308 Winchester/7.62×51mm NATO for "polar bear defense" in 2014; demonstrating that the .308 Winchester is suitable and even preferred for taking any medium, large or dangerous game located in the Americas.

 Clay Harvey, an American gun writer, said the .308 Winchester is usable on moose and elk.
 Layne Simpson, an American who has hunted in Sweden, said he is surprised at how many hunters there used the cartridge.
 Craig Boddington was told by a Norma Precision executive that the .308 Winchester was one of Norma's best-selling calibers.

 In Africa, the .308 Winchester is one of the most popular calibers among Bushveld hunters and is used on anything from duiker right up to the massive eland (a small and large African antelope respectively).
 Proponents of the hydrostatic shock theory contend that the .308 Winchester has sufficient energy to impart hydrostatic shock to living targets when rapidly expanding bullets deliver a high rate of energy transfer.